stepbester/Web-APIs-with-mORMot/README.md

 ## Directory structure

+In the root folder, there is a file called `postman_collection.json`.
+If you import this into [Postman](https://www.postman.com/), you will find several example requests you can use to test the running applications.
+These are grouped into folders that echo the directory structure of the repo itself.

 ### 01 REST ORM
 The project in this directory demonstrates *Option #1: The REST ORM* from my article.